 That being said, a poncho is not a bad idea either.
 In the beginning we got a couple ponchos at the dollar store but those were well, dollar quality.
-We ended up getting more heavy-duty ponchos like this one since we carry expensive camera equipment in our backpacks.
+We ended up getting more heavy-duty ponchos since we carry expensive camera equipment in our backpacks.
 Super useful if your rain jacket doesn’t fit over your backpack and your backpack isn’t waterproof!

 Quick dry travel towel

 During rainy season, it is common for the power to go out for hours at a time.
 At night, it can get a bit scary if you’re walking since not all street lights are brightly lit and it gets dark at 6 PM everyday.
 Bring a flashlight just in case and a headlamp is also super handy.